 - Work-related stress

-Initial assessments are free.
-After that, my fee is £55 for a one-hour session.
+Initial assessments (30-minute session) are free.
+After that, my fee is £60 for a 50-minute session.

 Reduced fees are available for therapists in training.

-Payment can be made by cash, cheque, or bank transfer.
+Payment can be made by cash, card, or bank transfer.

 Maps & Directions